-Because Delta-8 THC is likely legal in Texas, you can order any D-8 product from our website.
-From Delta-8 THC gummies, concentrates, soft gel capsules to hemp flower and D-8 pre-rolls, you will find products that will make your taste buds explode.
+Delta 8 THC is legal in Texas, so you can order any product from our website.
+From delta 8 THC gummies, soft gel capsules to hemp flower and D8 pre-rolls, you will find products that will make your taste buds explode.

-The 2018 Farm Bill legalized the hemp plant and all its derivatives and cannabinoids, including Delta-8 THC.
-Naturally occurring D-8 THC is 100% legal under the Bill.
+The 2018 Farm Bill legalized the hemp plant and all its cannabinoids, including delta 8 THC.
+Naturally occurring D8 THC is 100% legal federally.

-The legal complexities of D-8 THC stem from the way this compound is being manufactured.
-As you know, the hemp plant contains trace amounts of D-8 in its natural state.
-Such a low concentration is not enough for organic extraction, which is why chemists use a method of converting hemp-derived CBD to D-8 THC.
+The legal complexities of D8 THC stem from the way this compound is being manufactured.
+The hemp plant contains trace amounts of D8 in its natural state.
+Such a low concentration is not enough for organic extraction, which is why chemists use a method of converting hemp-derived CBD to D8 THC.

-The Rule doesn’t define the term “sytnethic,” which means, if the DEA decides that converting hemp-derived CBD into D-8 is a process of creating a “synthetic” cannabinoid, the Bill won’t have any effect over it.
+The Rule doesn’t define the term “synthetic,” which means, if the DEA decides that converting hemp-derived CBD into D8 is a process of creating a “synthetic” cannabinoid, the Bill won’t have any effect over it.
 The agency hasn’t issued a final rule yet, but the industry expects that the final rule will keep the same stance.

-Is Delta-8 THC derived from hemp cannabidiol (CBD) a “synthetic” cannabinoid?
-Most experts agree that it doesn’t quite fall under the category of synthetic THC because it’s made from an organic source.
+Is delta 8 THC derived from hemp cannabidiol (CBD) a “synthetic” cannabinoid?
+Most experts agree that it doesn’t fall under the category of synthetic THC because it’s made from an organic source.
 Synthetic tetrahydrocannabinols are typically made from non-organic chemicals and have no connection to the cannabis plant.